New solution format and ultra-fast compiler

 The compiler traverses the AST to preprocess object prototypes (such as properties, variables, and function definitions), populates the Pcode structure with this information, and generates intermediate Pcode files.

-The compiler fully compiles the object by traversing the AST in a multithreaded manner and generates the final Pcode file, which is the output ready for execution.
+The compiler fully compiles the object by traversing the AST in a multi-threaded manner and generates the final Pcode file, which is the output ready for execution.

 The incremental build will reuse the existing AST and recompile only the modified or impacted parts of the object to optimize performance.
 Incremental build will be prompted or start automatically whenever necessary, for example, when running or debugging the solution or project, in order to ensure the Pcode is up-to-date, especially when there are changes to the base class, global function or variable, or object property.
-An incremental build is automatically started whenever.

 With support for AST, multi-threading, and concurrent execution, full compilation time is greatly reduced, and incremental compilation becomes more efficient, reliable, and proactive.

-We conduct performance comparison tests for incremental build, full build, and deployment in the workspace format and solution forma, as shown in the table below.
+We conduct performance comparison tests for incremental build, full build, and deployment in the workspace format and solution format, as shown in the table below.
 The larger the application, the more significant the performance improvement.

 App Name